October Revenue Drops as FG, States, LGs Share N671.910bn

 Cost of collection accounted for N17.940 billion while Transfers and Refunds got N26.075 billion.

-The communiqué also indicated that Augmentations of N100 billion saw the federal government receiving N52.680 billion, states (N26.720 billion), local received N20.600 billion.
+The communiqué also indicated that ugmentations of N100 billion saw the federal government receiving N52.680 billion, states (N26.720 billion), local received N20.600 billion.

 The sum of N50 billion from non-oil revenue was also shared with the federal government receiving N26.340 billion, state governments (N13.360 billion), and local governments N10.300 billion.